Zookeeper and Animal Trainer

 How do you approach, handle and restrain an animal that has escaped from a zoo?

-Asked by Chelsea almost 11 years ago
+Asked by Chelsea over 11 years ago

 Great question!
 It absolutely depends on the individual animal, and the answers can vary significantly.
 A domestic animal like a goat or sheep may simply be corralled back where it belongs, and a net may be adequate for a small animal like a raccoon or a crow, but a tiger will obviously require much more significant force.